 - TTY/TDD equipment.
-If you have access to TTY/TDD equipment, call 1-800-829- 4059 to ask tax questions or to order forms and publications. - TeleTax topics.
-Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics.
+If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
+Call 1-800-829-4477 and press 2 to listen to pre-recorded messages covering various tax topics. - Refund information.
+If you would like to check the status of your 2004 refund, call 1-800-829-4477 and press 1 for automated refund information or call 1-800-829-1954.
+Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
+Have your 2004 tax return available because you will need to know your filing status and the exact whole dollar amount of your refund.

-Evaluating the quality of our telephone services.
-To ensure that IRS representatives give accurate, courteous, and professional answers, we evaluate the quality of our telephone services in several ways.
+Evaluating the quality of our telephone serv-

+ices.
+To ensure that IRS representatives give accurate, courteous, and professional answers, we use several methods to evaluate the quality of our telephone services.
+One method is for a second IRS representative to sometimes listen in on or record telephone calls.
+Another is to ask some callers to complete a short survey at the end of the call.